danhales/android-trivia/README.md

 Although I am no longer teaching at Foxcroft, I've made this app customizable for my department to use in future years.
 All that needs to be done is updating the spreadsheets (`pins` with team names, and the `question` spreadsheets with morning and afternoon questions), rebuilding the app, and reinstalling on devices.

 Admittedly, this is not the most convenient way to go about this.
 I would love to implement functionality that links the app up with a Google account, so spreadsheets can be directly configured in the already-installed app, rather than by modifying the package itself.

+I also would have loved to have implemented network functionality for scoring (such as communicating scores directly to the faculty member in charge of the raffle table), and potentially eliminated the need for physical tickets altogether by allowing individual team members to select their prizes in-app.
+But paper tickets are fun!

 That said, I've kept as much of the app as generic as possible, so it can be used for a variety of purposes.
 For instance, it could be used as a review activity before a test in class, as long as the students are provided with a log-in PIN and the questions are uploaded.
 As it stands, it is not possible for users on separate devices to create collisions with the same PIN, but having separate PINs for each student would be nice.